How Much Does It Cost to Install or Connect a Sewer Line?

 Check with your city to find out more information concerning your neighborhood or housing development.

 Laying a new line costs $50 to $250 per foot.
 The distance between your home and the connector line affects this price.
-The further away it is, the more pipe that will need to be installed, which increases material and labor costs.
+The further away it is, the more pipe it needs, which increases material and labor costs.

-Permits to connect to the city sewer line range from $400 to $1,600, averaging about $1,000.
-The price depends on the regulations set by the area’s sewer authority.
-You must get them in advance of the project.
+You’ll need to pay for permits to connect your new sewer line to the city sewer line.
+Regulations set by your area’s sewer authority will determine the price.
+You must get these permits in advance of the project.
 If your city isn't in control of your installation, ask a plumber what you need to do.
 Some pros can obtain the permits for you, but you may need to do it yourself.

 Anything that might get in the way of digging will increase the total expense.
 Consider these jobs commonly related to sewer line installation: